 Future-proofing Australian manufacturing SMEs

-Shining a spotlight on leadership, strategy, innovation and digital manufacturing (Industry 4.0), this workshop is intended to help manufacturers think differently about the opportunities emerging digital technologies and new business models pose for their business:
+Designed for Australian manufacturing SMEs, this free workshop is intended to help manufacturers think differently about the opportunities that emerging digital technologies and new business models pose for their business:

 More dates coming soon!